adobe/wskdebug/README.md

 Furthermore, the local container can **mount the local source files** and automatically reload them on every invocation. `wskdebug` can also listen for changes to the source files and trigger an automatic reload of a web action or direct invocation of the action or just any shell command, e.g. if you need to make more nuanced curl requests to trigger your API.

 The forwarding works by **replacing the original action with a special agent**.
+There are different [agent variations](agent/), which all achieve the same: catch activations of the action on the OpenWhisk side, pass them on to the local container and finally return the local result back to the original activation.

+The fastest option (concurrency) leverages the NodeJS concurrency feature available in some OpenWhisk installations where a single container instance will receive all activations.
+It uses queues implemented as global variables of the action so that multiple invocations of this action (agent) can see and wait for each other.

+The second fastest option - and fastest in case of an OpenWhisk that does not support concurrency - is using [ngrok](ngrok.com) localhost forwarding.
+It must be manually selected using `--ngrok` on the command line.
+This works even without an ngrok account.

+Lastly, there is the "activation DB" agent which simply stores the activation input and result as separate activations (using helper actions named `*_wskdebug_invoked` and `*_wskdebug_completed`) and polls them via `wsk activation list`, both from wskdebug (for new activations) and in the agent itself (waiting for results).

-This uses the concurrency feature of NodeJS actions to queue incoming activations and pass them on to the polling `wskdebug` client.
-Once execution on the client side has finished, the result is passed back to the agent which then returns the result to the original activation, which was blocked.
-Here is where the limits come in: if the invocation is synchronous (blocking=true) or a web action, openwhisk will not wait for more than 1 minute.
+Inside the agents waiting for the result is where the limits have an effect: if the invocation is synchronous (blocking=true) or a web action, OpenWhisk will not wait for more than 1 minute.
 For asynchronous invocations, it depends on the timeout setting of the action. `wskdebug` sets it to 5 minute by default but it can be controlled via `--agent-timeout` to set it to a feasible maximum.

 The debugger works with all normal actions, including web actions.
 Sequences are not directly supported but can be debugged by starting a debugger for each action in the sequence see [Nodejs Multiple actions](#nodejs-multiple-actions).
 Compositions itself (not the component actions) are not supported.
 The solution is only based on custom actions and works with any OpenWhisk system. `wskdebug` was inspired by the now defunct [wskdb](https://github.com/apache/incubator-openwhisk-debugger).

 ![diagram showing wskdebug](resources/wskdebug-architecture.png)